avasdao/awesome-nexa-wallet/README.md

 ## Companion Wallet

-__[Awesome Nexa Smart Wallet](https://wallet.awesomenexa.org)__ is a web-based Nexa wallet that allows you to connect to the MetaMask extension and perform various wallet actions, including:
+__[Smart Wallet by Awesome Nexa](https://wallet.awesomenexa.org)__ is a web-based Nexa wallet that allows you to connect to the MetaMask extension and perform various wallet actions, including:
 1. __ACCOUNTS —__ Conveniently manage multiple Nexa addresses.
 2. __TRANSFERS —__ Easily send & receive transactions.
 3. __ASSETS —__ Manage ALL of your $TOKENS and NFTs in one place.